DeadSith/PvP-Scrabble-like-game/README.md

 ![Latest version screenshot](http://i66.tinypic.com/nz4s60.png)
 Game is fully playable, though there still may be small bugs.
 Game has hot-seat and networking mode.
 There is no singlelayer.
 All the standard features, including letter changing, skipping turns and other are implemented.
 ###5.
 Rules:
 Game is based on partially changed rules of scrabble.
-Most notable change: you can continue your turn even if you submitted wrong word.
+Most notable change: you can continue your turn even if you submitted a wrong word.
 ###6.
 More info:
 The game is fully in Ukrainian, but code and comments are in English.
-To build game you have to create new Unity project and copy all the files from this repo.
-The graphics are not very good, but I can't into making smth beautiful.
+To build the game you have to create a new Unity project and copy all the files from this repo.
+The graphics is not very good, but I can't make myself into smth beautiful.
 ###Known issues:
 Letters can become [stuck on field](https://github.com/DeadSith/PvP-Scrabble-like-game/issues/3).
-This is Unity issue, I made a workaround, but it not always works.
+This is Unity issue, I made a workaround, but it does not always work.